 Skellies started out as a variation on 100 Belly Dancers, which was the first pastel series I ever did.
-A couple years ago, I’d gotten through about half of my goal to draw a hundred pictures of a local belly dancing troupe, and I was feeling the need to do something different.
+Back in 2014, I’d gotten through about half of my goal to draw a hundred pictures of a local belly dancing troupe, and I was feeling the need to do something different.
 You know how it is when you’re in the middle of something and all you can see is the other half of the mountain left to climb?
 I needed a break.

 I thought about painting a belly dancer in the style of a famous artist, but which one?
 Then a friend suggested Salvador Dali and right away my brain began running with it.
-I decided if I were Mr. Dali, I would paint a skeleton, rather than a fleshy figure, and it seemed only natural to put her on the beach.
-I ended up doing around ten “Skelly Dancers,” (that’s a play on “belly dancers,” get it?) and then, refreshed, I finished my original series.
+I decided if I were Dali, I would paint a skeleton, rather than a fleshy figure, and it seemed only natural to put her on the beach.
+I ended up doing around ten “Skelly Dancers,” and then, refreshed, I finished my original series.

 I get the call

-Fast forward about six months when I received a call from Joyce Hayes of the Starving Artist Gallery, in St. Augustine, Florida, where I was currently showing my skellies.
+Fast forward about six months when I got a call from the owner of the Starving Artist Gallery in St. Augustine, Florida, where I was currently showing my skellies.
 She asked if I’d be interested in having a show at the local Limelight Theater in St. Augustine for the duration of The Addams Family Musical.
-I couldn’t say yes fast enough!
+Of course I said yes!
 There was just one problem.
 I had sold most of the original Skelly Dancers already and only had a few left.
 Joyce said there was room at the Limelight Gallery for 20 paintings if I wanted the space.
-This left me only two months to come up with another 15 finished paintings before the show opening.
+This left me only two months to come up with another 15 paintings before the show opening.

-At first, I thought about not doing skeleton paintings for the show.
+At first, I thought about not doing skellies for the show.
 Why not do Addams Family portraits instead?
-But I discarded this idea pretty quickly.
-I wasn’t that interested in recreating someone else’s work for this, my first almost solo art show.
+But I wasn’t that interested in recreating someone else’s work for this, my first art show.
 Eventually, I decided to do skeletons, but rather than just dancing, I wanted them to be actively hanging out in St. Augustine, being tourists.
 I decided to call the show, Greetings from St. Augustine.

 If you’ve ever been to St. Augustine, Florida, you know that it’s a great tourist destination.
 There are beaches, historical landmarks, eateries, trolley tours, horse-drawn carriages, the works!
 Plus it’s often billed as the Oldest City in America.
-I thought about how many ghosts must be haunting the area and what their after lives must be like.
+I thought about how many ghosts must be haunting the cemeteries there and what their after-lives must be like.
 Ghosts probably had a lot of free time.
 What would they do with it all?
 Added to that, ghost tours are a huge draw in St. Augustine and they offer them all year long.
-I’ve been on a few myself and they’re creepily fun.
+I’ve been on a few myself and they’re creepy fun.
 So this would be perfect!
 I had my focus.